 - UnitedHealth Premium(Opens a new window)® designation program

 - Personal Health Support (Care coordination with dedicated nurses)

 The Statistics are Daunting

 The data clearly reflects how difficult times have been the past few years.
-And unfortunately, it also predicts uncertain times ahead with revenue shortfalls and strained budgets expected in 2010 - 2012.
-Here are the facts:
+And unfortunately, it also predicts uncertain times ahead with revenue shortfalls and strained budgets expected in the near future.
+Here are the facts(2) :

 The solution?
-Let's start by working together both the health plan and the municipality to try to reverse these daunting statistics.
-Together we can find innovative, customizable solutions that may help control government spending while keeping your employees healthy.
+Let's start by working together, both the health plan and the municipality, to try to reverse these daunting indicators.
+Together we can find innovative, customizable solutions that will help to control government spending while keeping your employees healthy.

-For a complete description of the UnitedHealth PremiumŪ Designation program, including details on the methodology used, geographic availability, program limitations and medical specialties participating, please see myuhc.comŪ.
+For a complete description of the UnitedHealth Premium® Designation program, including details on the methodology used, geographic availability, program limitations and medical specialties participating, please see myuhc.com®.